-Benjamin S. Fischer regularly represents corporate executives and corporations in criminal actions, regulatory investigations, and high stakes business litigation.
-He has significant experience litigating almost every aspect of criminal and civil cases in both federal and state court.
+Benjamin S. Fischer is a nationally recognized criminal defense lawyer, civil litigator and trial attorney.
+He regularly represents corporate executives and corporations in criminal actions, government investigations, and high stakes business litigation.
+He has significant experience litigating almost every aspect of criminal and civil cases in both federal and state court, and in defending clients accused of violating the securities laws at all stages.
 Ben has tried criminal and civil cases to verdict and arbitrations to final decisions.
-He has led corporate internal investigations for multinational corporations, and also has represented individuals in internal investigations.
+He has led corporate internal investigations for multinational corporations.
+Ben also represents clients at all stages of internal and government investigations, often successfully working to avoid the imposition of any charges against his clients.

-Ben also has significant appellate experience in both federal and state appellate courts.
-Ben’s cases have involved allegations of hedge fund mismanagement, private equity fund mismanagement, securities fraud, insider trading, asset overvaluation, money laundering, bribery, rate fixing, price fixing, stock option backdating, market timing, collusion, tax fraud, and money laundering.
-Ben represents individuals and corporations under investigation by the United States Department of Justice, the Securities and Exchange Commission, the Commodities Futures Trading Commission, the New York District Attorney's Office, numerous attorney general offices, and FINRA.
+Ben’s cases have involved allegations of securities fraud, hedge fund mismanagement, private equity fund mismanagement, insider trading, asset overvaluation, money laundering, sanctions violations, bribery, Ponzi schemes, rate fixing, price fixing, digital asset fraud and manipulation, stock option backdating, market timing, collusion, tax fraud, failure to supervise, attorney misconduct, and money laundering.
+Ben represents individuals and corporations under investigation by the United States Department of Justice, the Securities and Exchange Commission, the Commodities Futures Trading Commission, the New York District Attorney’s Office, numerous attorney general offices, and FINRA.
+Many of Ben’s matters involve international issues, and has extensive experience dealing with international regulators.

 Selected Representations: